Wayne H. King Department of Chemical Engineering and Natural Gas Engineering

 NGEN 4297 Capstone Design I 2 SCH (2-0)

-Principles of design from conception to completion, and various constraints of designs including, economics, safety, and ethics and environment.
-The economics will cover time value of money and its application to oil and gas property evaluation.
+Principles of design from conception to completion, and various constraints of designs including, economics, safety, ethics, and environment.
+The economics will cover cost estimation, time value of money and its application to oil and gas property evaluation.
 Prerequisites: CHEN 3321 and credit or registration in NGEN 4396.

-This course provides a comprehensive technical review of the compressed and liquefied Natural Gas (LNG) industry.
-The course objectives are to describe - the cryogenic flow process of natural gas, LNG specific properties, equipment and technical processes, hazards associated with operations, hazard prevention and mitigation measures, LNG storage, loading/offloading and transportation.
+This course provides a comprehensive technical review of the compressed and Liquefied Natural Gas (LNG) industry.
+The course objectives are to describe - the cryogenic processes of natural gas, LNG specific properties, equipment and technical processes, hazards associated with operations, hazard prevention and mitigation measures, LNG storage, loading/offloading and transportation.
 Use of computer aided simulation and economic evaluation of LNG facilities design.
 Prerequisite: NGEN 4389.

 NGEN 4383 Natural Gas Processes 3 SCH (3-0)